TOOP4EU/toop-simulator/README.md

 <br/>
 <br/>

-To run the simulator in `DC` mode, run the following command
+To launch the simulator in `DC` mode, run the following command
 ```
 # using JVM ARGS
 java -DSIM_MODE=DC -DDP_URL="http://some.dp/to-dp" -jar toop-simulator-0.10.6-bundle.jar